distribot/distribot/README.md

 **Workflow:**
   * inserts a message into the 'is_initial' phase's queue.
-  * waits for a message on the PhaseFinished queue.
+  * waits for a message on the [PhaseName]Finished queue.
     * when a message is received, transitions the workflow to the next phase.
       * stores the new phase in its db record as 'current phase'
       * adds a transition record to the workflow's transitions table